How to write a research proposal

 • Policies that could be impacted by your findings.

-• How your findings can be implemented in academia or other settings and how this will improve or otherwise transform these settings.
+• How your findings can be implemented in academia or other settings and what difference this will make.

 This part is not about stating the specific results that you expect to obtain but rather, this is the section where you explicitly state how your findings will be valuable.